Community coronavirus updates

 - You will then be able to set video telehealth appointments with a medical provider to treat your respiratory illness or symptoms, receive medical advice, or be referred to the Respiratory Symptom Screening Clinic or another level of care.

 - The hotline is open from 8 a.m. to 8 p.m. every day and is available for patients anywhere in Wyoming.

 - You may also report to the physical location of the Respiratory Symptom Screening Clinic at 245 S. Fenway St., but calling ahead is appreciated.
 The clinic number is 233-0291.
 The clinic is open from 8 a.m. to 8 p.m. every day, and will help screen, evaluate and treat respiratory symptoms.

 - If you are suffering respiratory distress or another medical emergency, please call 911.

 Telehealth screening for respiratory symptoms

-To supplement the physical location of the new Respiratory Symptom Screening Clinic, we are implementing a new telehealth screening hotline beginning Monday, March 23.
+To supplement the physical location of the new Respiratory Symptom Screening Clinic, we also have a telehealth screening hotline.

 Patients who are experiencing respiratory illness symptoms such as fever, cough, sore throats, nasal and chest congestion, and others can call the hotline and will be triaged by a registered nurse.
 The patient will be asked several questions regarding their respiratory symptoms, COVID-19 screening history, and about other respiratory illness.
 The patient will then be able to set video telehealth appointments for treatment, further education, or referral to the physical respiratory symptom screening clinic or another level of care.